jomivz/jomivz.github.io/_posts/2021-08-06-win-live-for-persistence.md

 Sysinternals autorunsc (CLI version of autoruns) covers a lot of TTPs (24/04/2021).

 Supports options to focus on dedicated tecniques.
+Autorunsc can also be used (computing the hashes and/or querying VT).
-For a CSV full-report, run it like below:
+For a CSV full-report, run it as below :
 ```
+# method 1: compute hashes
+autorunsc /accepteula -a t -c -s -h > autorunsct.csv

+# method 2: query virustotal
-autorunsc /accepteula -a * -c -s -h > autorunsc.csv
+autorunsc /accepteula -a t -c -s -h -v -vt -u > autorunscvtt.csv
 ```

+Also you can consult the [Mitre Autoruns List](https://attack.mitre.org/techniques/T1547/001/).

 ## [T1543.003](https://attack.mitre.org/techniques/T1543/003/) - Persistence via svchost